jianxunbak/assignment-2.8/lesson.md

 ### Step 3: Add Routes

-Create two new components in the `routes` directory:
+Create two new route components in the `routes` directory:

 ```js
 // View.js